wontonst/yahoo-finance-api-csv/README.md

 yahoo-finance-api-csv
 =====================

-interacts with the yahoo finance api using html get requests and parsing the returned csv
+Interacts with the yahoo finance api using html get requests and parsing the returned csv

+sample.php contains sample code on how to use this script

+test.php contains unit test code, run to check running time per function call